Sid672/Rangoli/README.md

 ### Python turtle library
 - Python turtle library is a popular way for introducing programming to kids.
 We can make shapes, patterns, can learn about functions, loops, varibles and lot more in programming.
 It's like baby building blocks for coders.

 We know that before drawing anything we need paper, pen and colours.
-In python turtle screen is your paper, turtle is pen and we can change colours of pen.
+In python turtle, screen is your paper, turtle is pen and we can change colours of pen.
 - To import python turtle library write line `import turtle`.
 - To setup a screen(paper) we need a varible `s = turtle.Screen()`.
 By this varible we can set background colours, add images on screen and change the size of screen.
-- In the same way a varible for pen `t = turtle.Turtle()` is use to draw.
+In the same way a varible for pen `t = turtle.Turtle()` is use to draw.
 - `turtle.done()` is used to pause the screen after excution of code.
 Otherwise you can't see the pattern after execution.
 - Start with this simple code and run it then you will get programming environment of python turtle.
 ```python